 - There was an error in the billing process

-When over-payment occurs in healthcare, providers find themselves in the business of issuing refunds.
+When overpayment occurs in healthcare, providers find themselves in the business of issuing refunds.
 How a provider handles the refund process will influence the patient’s overall impression of their healthcare experience.
-We talk a lot about what providers need to do to deliver a consumer-friendly healthcare payments experience to patients, including setting clear expectations upfront, offering new, digital payment options and eliminating as much paper as possible.
-Providers should consider the refund process a key component of the consumer healthcare payment experience as well, and strive to deliver simplicity and convenience for their patients.
+We talk a lot about what providers need to do to deliver a consumer-friendly healthcare payments experience to patients, including setting clear expectations upfront, offering new, digital payment options and eliminating paper wherever possible.
+Providers should consider the refund process a key component of the consumer healthcare payment experience and strive to deliver simplicity and convenience for their patients.

 The Problem With Refunds in Healthcare

 There are two common experiences associated with refunds in healthcare.
 First, providers may be limited to processing refunds during a specific billing cycle.
 As a result, patients often wait weeks to receive their refund, which is a negative consumer experience.
-Second, refunds are frequently issued by check, regardless of how the patient originally made a payment.
+Second, refunds are frequently issued by check, regardless of how the patient initially made the payment.
 We know that most patients do not like to use checks to pay their healthcare bills.
-According to the Sixth Annual Trends in Healthcare Payments Report, only 24% of consumers actually want to use checks to make healthcare payments.
+According to the Trends in Healthcare Payments Eleventh Annual Report, only 13% of consumers prefer to use checks to make healthcare payments.
 If that’s the case, it is likely that they would also prefer not to receive refunds in the form of a paper check.

-Refund checks can have a negative effect on the provider as well.
-In a world that is moving further away from paper, a refund check is just another paper payment that involves print and mail costs, as well as the administrative cost of staff manually posting and reconciling that paper-based refund.
+Refund checks can hurt the provider as well.
+In a world moving away from paper, a refund check is one more paper payment that involves print and mail costs and the administrative cost of staff manually posting and reconciling that paper-based refund.

 Don’t hurt the consumer healthcare payment experience or incur unnecessary costs by issuing refund checks.
 Here are three best practices for refunds in healthcare payments.

-Unless a patient specifically asks for a check, there is no reason every refund can’t be issued electronically.
-Your staff should be able to issue refunds electronically, even if the patient originally paid by check.
+Unless a patient specifically asks for a check, there is no reason you can’t issue every refund electronically.
+Your staff should be able to issue refunds electronically, even if the patient initially paid by check.
 In fact, you can create a positive experience by having staff reach out to patients who did pay by check and explain to them that they can receive their refund much faster if they receive it by an electronic payment method.
 This gives the patient a positive impression of your healthcare organization.
 You benefit because this is an opportunity to capture a payment method on file that may not have been previously stored.
 The most efficient way for staff to issue a refund is the “one-click” method.
-Within your source system, staff should be able to access the patient’s payment receipt and in one click, issue payment back onto the original payment method.
+Within your source system, staff should be able to access the patient’s payment receipt and, in one click, issue payment back onto the original payment method.

 A good way to establish controls over refunds at your organization is to limit the ability to offer refunds to just a few staff members.
 You should be able to easily manage users within your system to assign refund rights to the staff member(s) who will be responsible for handling refunds.
 You should also be able to set up a control that prevents over-refunds.
 An over-refund is when a patient is refunded more than what they over-paid in the first place.
-When this occurs, your organization has to go through the process of collecting the over-refund, which is a negative consumer experience and a waste of time and effort for staff.
+When this occurs, your organization has to collect the over-refund, which is a negative consumer experience and a waste of time and effort for staff.